 And of course, I’d freak the heck out, because there really shouldn’t be anyone in my back yard, anyway.

 Anywho, I get paranoid about walking around my house, and I’ve had enough.
 With a little help and test drive of an oscillating tool from Porter-Cable, this problem is on its way to being solved.

 Unlike most blades that rotate or spin, oscillating blades move from side to side.
 The smaller movement allows for more precise and steady cutting.
 And when you’re about to try what I did, steady is definitely needed.

-This oscillating multi-tool has several attachments that can (depending on the blade you choose) sand, cut through wood/drywall/metal, grind hard to reach spots, remove grout (something I might have to do in the master bathroom very soon), and slice through baseboards (something else I’ll likely have to do soon).
+This oscillating multi-tool has several attachments that can (depending on the blade you choose) sand, cut through wood/drywall/metal, grind hard to reach spots, remove grout (something I might have to do in the primary bathroom very soon), and slice through baseboards (something else I’ll likely have to do soon).

 While there are other multi-tools on the market, what sets the Porter-Cable tool apart is its Tool Free System – you don’t need an Allen wrench to remove and switch between blades.
 You simply press a lever to pop the blade off the end, and snap another in its place.
 For someone like me, tools that allow me to skip non-essential steps are made of win.
 I did my best to take a shot of it, but you need a good amount of pressure on the lever to get it to open, which didn’t lend itself well to staying steady for a camera shot.
 It’s considerably easier when you turn the blade the right way though (I didn’t read the directions and tried putting it on upside down).